 Many of these submarkets are experiencing increasing rents and as a result current market rates often exceed the rents being paid by current tenants in the Properties.
 The Company expects that leases expiring over the next three years in these submarkets will be renewed, or space re-let, at higher rents.
-Leases with respect to 2.4% of the leased square footage of the Office and Industrial Properties expired in the fourth quarter of 1997, and 7.5% and 6.3% expire in calendar years 1998 and 1999, respectively.
+Based on leases in place at September 30, 1997, leases with respect to 2.4% of the leased square footage of the Office and Industrial Properties expired in the fourth quarter of 1997, and 7.5% and 6.3% will expire in calendar years 1998 and 1999, respectively.
 The actual rental rates at which available space will be re-let will depend on prevailing market factors at the time.
 There can be no assurance that the Company will re-let such space at an increased, or even at the then current, rental rate.